Elena Kats-Chernin: Early life and education

 Elena Kats-Chernin was born in Tashkent, Uzbek SSR (now the capital of independent Uzbekistan) and is Jewish.
 Her early life was spent in the Russian SSR after she moved to Yaroslavl at age 4, where she grew up and studied composition at the Sobinov Conservatory.
 At age 14, she was admitted to the Gnessin State Musical College, and subsequently moved to Moscow for her studies.
 She later migrated to Australia in 1975, continuing her studies at the Sydney Conservatorium of Music, under Richard Toop (composition) and Gordon Watson (piano).
 She graduated from the Conservatorium in 1980.
 She also participated in the Darlinghurst underground theatre scene, with groups such as Cabaret Conspiracy, Fifi Lamour, Boom Boom La Burn and others, often under the name Elena Kats.

 After graduating, Kats-Chernin moved to Germany to study under Helmut Lachenmann.
 She remained in Europe for thirteen years, and became active in theatre and ballet, composing for state theatres in Berlin, Vienna, Hamburg and Bochum.
-In 1993 she wrote Clocks for the Ensemble Modern.
-It has since been performed around the world.